krishaamer/green-filter-research/research/introduction.md

 **There’s evidence young people have money:**

 -   In the U.S. alone, the combined annual consumer spending of Millennials and Gen-Z was over 2.5T USD in 2020 (see YPulse (2020)).
--   Over the coming decade, in the U.S., UK, and Australia, Millennials are inheriting 30T USD from their parents (Calastone (2020)).
+-   Calastone (2020): Over the coming decade, in the U.S., UK, and Australia, Millennials are inheriting 30T USD from their parents.

 **Mainstream technology penetration worldwide**